Reading across the curriculum

 Whole School Reading Celebrations Events

-- Reading is something that is celebrated throughout the year through events such as World Poetry Day, Ronald Dahl Day and World Book day.
+- Reading is something that is celebrated throughout the year through events such as World Poetry Day, Roald Dahl Day and World Book day.

 - World Book Day helps us promote reading for pleasure within our school by changing lives through a love of books and shared reading.